 Our business and customers are predominantly located in India or are related to and influenced by the Indian economy.
-The Indian government has traditionally exercised, and continues to exercise, a dominant influence over many aspects of the economy.
-Government policies could adversely affect business and economic conditions in India, our ability to implement our strategy, the operations of our subsidiaries and our future financial performance.
+The Indian Government has traditionally exercised, and continues to exercise, a dominant influence over many aspects of the economy.
+The Indian Government's policies could adversely affect business and economic conditions in India, our ability to implement our strategy, the operations of our subsidiaries and our future financial performance.
 Since 1991, successive Indian governments have pursued policies of economic liberalization, including significantly relaxing restrictions on the private sector and encouraging the development of the Indian financial sector.
 While a single party achieved majority in the general elections in fiscal 2015, India has been governed by coalition governments in previous years.
-The leadership of India and the composition of the government are subject to change, and election results are sometimes not along expected lines.
-It is difficult to predict the economic policies that will be pursued by governments in the future.
-In addition, investments by the corporate sector in India may be impacted by government policies and decisions, including with respect to awards of licenses and resources, access to land and natural resources and policies with respect to protection of the environment.
+The leadership of India and the composition of the Government of India are subject to change, and election results are sometimes not along expected lines.
+It is difficult to predict the economic policies that will be pursued by government in the future.
+In addition, investments by the corporate sector in Indiamay be impacted by the Indian Government's policies and decisions, including with respect to awards of licenses and resources, access to land and natural resources and policies with respect to protection of the environment.
 Such policies and decisions may result in delays in execution of projects, including those financed by us, and also limit new project investments, and thereby impact economic growth.

 The pace of economic liberalization could change, and specific laws and policies affecting banking and finance companies, foreign investment, currency exchange and other matters affecting investment in our securities could change as well.
-For instance, the government of India has introduced a uniform goods and services tax structure in India, which has an impact on the way in which we are taxed and may have an impact on the operations and cash flows of our borrowers.
-There could also be one-time decisions by the government of India that could impact our business and financial performance.
-For example, the government's decision in the second half of fiscal 2017 to withdraw legal tender status of high denomination currency notes led to an increase in costs associated with the transition and the reduction in revenues due to accompanying measures such as the reduction or waiver of transaction charges for ATM and card transactions for the specified period.
+For instance, the Government of India has introduced a uniform Goods and Services Tax system, which has an impact on the way in which we are taxed and may have an impact on the operations and cash flows of our borrowers.
+There could also be one-time decisions by the Government of India that could impact our business and financial performance.
+For instance, the Government of India's decision in the second half of fiscal 2017 to withdraw legal tender status of high denomination currency notes led to an increase in costs associated with the transition and the reduction in revenues due to accompanying measures such as the reduction or waiver of transaction charges for ATM and card transactions for the specified period.
 There was also a surge in low cost deposits resulting in a significant increase in liquidity in the banking system and a reduction in cost of funds.
 During fiscal 2018, the Reserve Bank of India identified specific accounts and required banks to either commence proceedings under the Insolvency and Bankruptcy Code or finalise resolution plans within specified timelines and also required banks to make higher provisions for these accounts.
-Any changes in regulations or significant change in India's economic policies or any market volatility as a result of uncertainty surrounding India's macroeconomic policies or the future elections of its government could adversely affect business and economic conditions in India generally and our business in particular and the price of the Bonds could be adversely affected.
+A new framework for the resolution of stressed assets was also introduced during the year, withdrawing existing resolution schemes and resulting in classification of majority of loans under these schemes as non-performing in fiscal 2018.
+Any changes in regulations or significant change in India's economic policies or any market volatility as a result of uncertainty surrounding India's macroeconomic policies or the future elections of the Government of India could adversely affect business and economic conditions in India generally and our business in particular and the price of the Bonds could be adversely affected.

-If regional hostilities, terrorist attacks or social unrest in India or elsewhere increase, our business and the price of the Bonds could be adversely affected.
+If regional hostilities, terrorist attacks, or social unrest in India or elsewhere increase, our business and the price of the Bonds could be adversely affected.